Symbols for toric Eisenstein cocycles and arithmetic applications: Preliminaries

 \subsubsection{The Steinberg quotient}

+We end this section by explaining how $\theta_E^{S^{n-1}}(n)$ can be modified into a parabolic cocycle if one quotients out by extra relations; this will also remove the need for a choice of $\Delta$-extension $E$ in the lifting process.
+After defining our realizations of these symbols, this will correspond to quotienting by certain elements in $K$-theory; see subsection \ref{section:steinmod} for details.
+This quotient will also be relevant for the application to Sharifi's conjectures.

-We end this section by considering the following three questions: \begin{enumerate} \item How can we modify our construction of $\theta_{com}(n)^E$ into a parabolic cocycle? \item What is the precise relation between $\theta_{com}(n)^E$ and ``Shintani cocycles,'' as defined, e.g. in \cite{LP}?\footnote{We here mention the work of Lim and Park since it is in a motivic setting close to ours, but of course the notion of such cocycles is older, going back to the work of the namesake Shintani \cite{Shin}.} \item Can we obtain a more canonical version of $\theta_{com}(n)^E$ not relying on the arbitrary choice of extension $E$? \end{enumerate} All three questions are answered by the same modification of our construction, which simultaneously elides the need to lift over the Euler class.
-We briefly describe it now: let $\text{OS}(n)$ be the classical \emph{Orlik-Solomon complex} \cite{OS} defined as follows: it is the graded-commutative algebra generated in degree $1$ by symbols $[\ell]$ for $\ell\in \mathbb{P}^{n-1}(\mathbb{Q})$, with relations generated multiplicatively by the dependence relations
+Let $\St(n)$ be the \emph{Orlik-Solomon complex} \cite{OS} defined as follows: it is the graded-commutative algebra generated in degree $1$ by symbols $[\ell]$ for $\ell\in \mathbb{P}^{n-1}(\mathbb{Q})$, with relations generated multiplicatively by the dependence relations

 for any lines $\ell_1,\ldots, \ell_k$ spanning a space of rank strictly less than $k$.
 Here, the differential-graded structure is defined via $\partial [\ell] = 1$ and extended by the graded Leibniz rule.
 The relations generated as above are closed under the differential, and the resulting differential-graded algebra is exact.
-Then we have a $\text{GL}_n(\mathbb{Q})$-equivariant map of complexes
+(More generally, for any configuration of lines, not just the set of \emph{all} rational ones, one can define an Orlik-Solomon complex with the same properties; this will be used later in Section \ref{section:smooth}.)